jimbobbennett/EdgeBadge-WordRecogniser/README.md

     | Two  | Three | Four  | Five |
     | Six  | Seven | Eight | Nine |

-    The notebook is set to train for numbers, but if you want to change the words it is trained for, change the array.
+    The notebook is set to train for 'Stop' and 'Go', but if you want to change the words it is trained for, change the array.

 1. Select **Run** from the top menu for each cell to run them one at a time, or select **Cell -> Run All** to run all the cells.
 The training step will take 1.5-2 hours to run.